alexabate/alexabate.github.io/_posts/2016-10-03-market-insight.md

 # In summary

-My project provides and overview of the customer demographics in an area.
+My project provides an overview of the customer demographics in an area.
 It enables the identification of the excess or decrement of any restaurant category in a neighborhood compared to the more global area.
 It also provides a list of areas containing neighborhoods with the most similar conditions.
 All this is in order to provide information for making data driven insights.